- SEO aligns with how your audience thinks better than any other channel.

 What’s one of the most direct ways to fill your funnel in the SEO lead generation process?
 Use robust form builders like FormidableForms or FormStack to add advanced form functionality and conduct tests of your forms at the exact point of conversion.
 This will help you create the forms that deliver a higher conversion rate or get you more information without increasing form abandonment.

-Whereas much of the SEO lead generation process involves attracting traffic or guiding them through the funnel, your forms are a pivotal moment when they will decide whether to engage with your brand or not.
+Whereas much of the SEO lead generation process involves increasing website traffic or guiding them through the funnel, your forms are a pivotal moment when they will decide whether to engage with your brand or not.
 It’s one of the most high-value moments in the journey, and so it’s important to give it your full attention if you hope to maximize your leads volume.

 How SEO plays into lead nurturing